andrewdotn/crk-db/docs/CW.md

 Arok is in the process of adding this field to the database.
 [2021/03/16] This field will show a morpheme breakdown for the morphemes in `\mrp`.

 It's unclear how this field is to be interpreted when there are multiple morphemes in `\mrp`.
 A good default assumption is that `\mrp2` only shows the morpheme breakdown for the stem in `\mrp` (so `\mrp2` is essentially the stem components—initial, medial, and final).

+## `\new` **neologism** [multiple]

+The value of this field is always `new` (with perhaps one exception; see below).
+This field seems to function as a Boolean, indicating (presumably) that the entry is a neologism.
+It might also be a field Arok uses for himself, to keep track of which entries are new.

+In at least one case, this field appears multiple times, with one of the fields blank, and the other containing `new`.

 ## `\ps` **part of speech** [multiple]